WHAT IS ART+FEMINISM?

 Art + Feminism is an international project aimed at improving content on women and the arts on Wikipedia, and encouraging women’s participation in the encyclopaedia.
 The project’s main event is an editing workshop – Edit-a-thon – that brings people together to learn how to edit Wikipedia to create new articles and improve existing content on women and the arts.

-2018 will mark the fifth year of the Art+Feminism project.
-Blitz is organising and hosting an Art+Feminism Wikipedia Edit-a-thon as part of a global event coinciding with International Women’s Day.
-The day’s activities will be led by a committee of experts and enthusiasts from across the cultural and education sectors, as well as highly experienced Wikipedians.
+2018 marks the fifth year of the Art+Feminism project.
+Blitz organised and hosted an Art+Feminism Wikipedia Edit-a-thon as part of a global event coinciding with International Women’s Day.
+The day’s activities were led by a committee of experts and enthusiasts from across the cultural and education sectors, as well as highly experienced Wikipedians.
 The Edit-a-thon is a fun, community-building event and no previous experience editing Wikipedia is required.
-People of all gender identities and expressions are invited to participate.
+People of all gender identities and expressions were invited to participate.

 In a 2011 survey, the Wikimedia Foundation found that less than 10% of its contributors identify as female.
 Art+Feminism’s Edit-a-thons aim to reduce this gender bias.
 Since 2014, over 280 Art+Feminism Edit-a-thons have taken place across the world, creating and improving an estimated 4,600 articles.